wlonk/arcadia/rules/index.md

 Fairies _always_ have leverage over any mortal they talk with.

+When one party concedes, the other party has won what they want.
+The devil, however, is in the details:

+When you successfully negotiate with a superior, you may get:

+  * A special dispensation,
+  * A nudge and a wink and a look the other way,
+  * A promise of protection and backing,

+Their choice.

+When you successfully command an inferior, you may get:

+  * Punctilious execution,
+  * Only a few oversights,
+  * A shirker's best,

+Their choice.

+When you successfully bargain with a fairy, you may get

+  * A single loophole,
+  * A ray of hope,
+  * No further cost,

+Their choice.

 ### Exertion

 When your character does something well out of their usual affairs, under